FEAScript/FEAScript-core/examples/heatConductionScript/heatConduction1DWall/README.md

    node HeatConduction1DWall.js
    ```

-**Note:** For an HTML version of this example, and additional details, refer to the corresponding [tutorial](https://feascript.com/tutorials/HeatConduction1DWall.html).
+   **Note:** For detailed information on the model setup, boundary conditions, and simulation results, refer to the comments in the JavaScript files and the corresponding [tutorial](https://feascript.com/tutorials/HeatConduction1DWall.html).